rustybird/qubes-app-split-browser/README.md

 ## Installation

-1. Copy `dispvm/` into the DisposableVM template (which ideally should be debian-8 or [whonix-ws](https://www.whonix.org/wiki/Qubes/Disposable_VM) - there are some fingerprinting concerns with fedora-23-minimal at least) and run `./install` there.
+1. Copy `vm/` into the DisposableVM template (which ideally should be debian-8 or [whonix-ws](https://www.whonix.org/wiki/Qubes/Disposable_VM) - there are some fingerprinting concerns with fedora-23-minimal at least) and run `sudo make install-disp` there.
 Also install the `socat xdotool` packages, then shut down the template.

-2. Copy `persistvm/` into the persistent VM template and run `./install` there.
+2. Copy `vm/` into the persistent VM template and run `sudo make install-persist` there.
 Also install the `socat oathtool pwgen dmenu` packages, then shut down the template.
 (UTF-8 support and nicer fonts require dmenu >= 4.6, which is available in Fedora >= 24 - `sudo qubes-dom0-update qubes-template-fedora-24` - or Debian >= 9.)

 3. Create an AppVM based on the persistent VM template, and configure it to have no network access itself, but to launch DisposableVMs with network access through the tor VM: